Setup VLAN and HA tutorial

 This should be enough.

-This is a more up-to-date version of this tutorial, taking into account that HA has changed a little bit.
+This is a more up-to-date version of this older first tutorial, taking into account that HA has changed a little bit.
 Starting from version 11, the UI already supports VLAN configuration in the menu Settings > System > Network, so these old tutorials will only be left here available, to others looking for different options.

 VLAN in HA: